The Crazy Eddie Fraud

 We could not reduce our accounts payable or amounts owed to vendors (thereby increasing profits) until a credit memo was actually received from a vendor for purchase discounts and allowances.

-Our accounting new policy for “purchase discounts and trade allowances” as disclosed in the company’s footnotes to the financial statements was:
+Our new accounting policy for “purchase discounts and trade allowances” as disclosed in the company’s footnotes to the financial statements were:

 "Purchase discounts and trade allowances are recognized when earned."